Manvendra-SR/Interview-Question-Creater/README.md

 Open the CSV file in any spreadsheet program (like Excel or Google Sheets).

-Open the HTML file in a web browser to view a neatly formatted table.

 ---

 ## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.